Applied Criminology

 Course content

-Our MA Applied Criminology has been developed to offer real world knowledge and experience, offering students the opportunity to consider criminology in practice, both in criminal justice and applied research.
+Our MA Applied Criminology has been developed to offer real world knowledge and experience, offering you the opportunity to consider criminology in practice, both in criminal justice and applied research.

 Our team includes former justice practitioners and researchers at the cutting edge of research and evaluation in areas such as youth justice, drugs and criminal justice policy.
 The experience and contacts this brings has given us the opportunity to develop a vibrant, applied curriculum including options of study in criminal justice policy, practice and theory, as well as the opportunity to undertake a placement in a relevant organisation.
 You will also cover research methods and carry out your own research.

-- Placements in industry - opportunity for a placement in, or linked to, the world of criminal justice.
+- Placements in industry – there will be the opportunity for you to complete a placement in, or linked to, the world of criminal justice.

 Information for international students